What Factors Determine the Longevity of Eyeliner Tattoo Pigment?

 Colour Selection

-Touch-up Maintenance
+Touch-Up Maintenance

 Conclusion